 In 2003, ASTRO created the Survivor Circle as a way to honor cancer survivors.
 Each year, ASTRO partners with two local patient support organizations and features them at the Survivor Circle in the Exhibit Hall at the Annual Meeting.
 It was our hope that by partnering with local organizations in the states that host our meeting, we would be able to not only give back to the states we visit, but also help raise awareness of these important organizations among our members.

 ASTRO established the Survivor Circle Award to honor cancer survivors in the cities where its Annual Meeting is held.
 This award recognizes local cancer survivors who give back to the community.
-The winner recieves a cash prize of $1,000 and is recognized at the Award Ceremony at the Annual Meeting, as well as in the Survivor Circle on the Exhibit Hall floor.
+The winner receives a cash prize of $1,000 and is recognized at the Award Ceremony at the Annual Meeting, as well as at the ASTRO booth at the Annual Meeting.
+The deadline for the Survivor Circle Award Application is May 25, 2016.

 Survivor Circle Passport Program

-The deadline to apply is May 6, 2013.
-Learn more about the Survivor Circle Grant
+Learn more about the Survivor Circle Passport Program.